CSU System Trustees Outstanding Professor

 Citations: Over 300 citations of P.I.’s papers have appeared.

 Books: 14 book editions – textbooks on embryonic development and cancer.
-Most recent:
+Some:

 Daily, M., Latham, V., Garcia, C., Hockman, C., Chun, H., Oppenheimer, M., West, S., Rostamiani, K., Chao, R., Pollock, E., Oppenheimer, S. 1994, Producing Exposed Coat-Free Embryos, Zygote 2: 221-225.